 If you’re considering making House of Friendship a part of your legacy, we know you might have some questions.
 You may have a question that someone has already asked – so, we’re sharing some of the most frequently asked questions with you.
-If you can’t find the answer to your question below, please don’t hesitate to contact us through the form below.
+If you can’t find the answer to your question below, please don’t hesitate to contact Joanne Adair, our Development Manager.
+Her contact information is at the bottom of this page.

 Many people think including a gift to charity in their will is something only the wealthy can do.
 That isn’t true at all!
 Most of us don’t have a lot of cash to give today, but we may have assets that we won’t need after we’re gone.
 Anyone can leave a gift of any size in their will to a cause they are passionate about.
 Nearly 1.5 million Canadians already have.
 After you’ve ensured your loved ones are provide for, you can make a gift in your will to ensure that your compassion for your neighbours lives on.
 It’s as simple as that.